SiliconCoppelia/Coppelia-Deprecated-/README.md

 # Silicon Copéllia
 Silicon Copéllia is a software for making robots response affactively to other agents.
 This project aims to cope with the number produced by Copéllia during the affection/emotion processing process and make Copéllia talks by applying NLP.
+**NOTE: ** The current version is only executable on MAC

 # Installation
 The project is still in its development phase.
 Source code and README files will be updated periodically